mbr/alcohol/docs/authorization.rst

 Four different models are known in the mentioned standard, of which alcohol currently only supports one, `Flat RBAC`_.

+This page illustrates the basic concepts, if you want to dive right into a practical example, see :doc:`sql`.

 Core concepts
 -------------